Revisiting Jet Clustering Algorithms for New Higgs Boson Searches in Hadronic Final States: Cutflow

-Before introducing the sequences of cuts that we have adopted here, some discussions are in order on their possible choice, as intimated in the previous section.
-In existing four $b$-jet analyses by the ATLAS and CMS collaborations, seeking to extract chain decays of Higgs bosons like the ones considered here from the background, rather restrictive cuts have been used for the ensuing fully hadronic signature.
-Taking CMS as an example, upon enforcing the same $p_T$ cuts on $b$-jets as in Ref.~\cite{Sirunyan:2019jud}, which are as shown in Fig.~\ref{fig:cutflow}, we noticed that the signal selection efficiency was too low (in various respects, as described later) to enable one to create a MC sample suitable for experimental analysis assuming Run 2 and 3 luminosities.
-We explored the possibility of using lower $p_T$ cuts on the jets and finally used $p_T$ cuts used by the CMS experiment in in the analysis of $b\bar b\mu^+\mu^-$ final states (also emerging from Higgs cascade decays) of Ref.~\cite{Sirunyan:2018mot}.
-We thus replaced the starred $(*)$ cut $p_T>30$ GeV on each reconstructed $b$-jet in Fig.~\ref{fig:cutflow} as described in Sec.~\ref{btagging} with a cut of $p_T$ $>$ 20 GeV for the leading $b$-jet with all others required to have $p_T >$ 15 GeV.
-We will discuss the pros and cons of each of the cutflows in the forthcoming section.
+The introduction of the full sequence of cuts that we have adopted here requires some justification.
+In existing four $b$-jet analyses by the ATLAS and CMS collaborations that seek to extract chain decays of Higgs bosons from the background, restrictive cuts have been used for the ensuing fully hadronic signature.
+For BP1, $p_T$ cuts on $b$-jets informed by choices made at CMS~\cite{Sirunyan:2018tki} of all four $b$-jets satisfying $p_T>$50 GeV are used (at trigger level).
+Upon enforcing the same cuts as in CMS~\cite{Sirunyan:2018tki} on BP2 for Run 2 and 3 luminosities, we found the signal selection efficiency to be too low to create a MC sample suitable for phenomenological analysis.
+Instead, we have used here a flat cut on all four $b$-tagged jets of 20 GeV, whose viability at the LHC remains to be seen.
+We indeed provide results in this regime to demonstrate the utility of using a variable-$R$ jet reconstruction algorithm on low-$p_T$ jets from 2HDM-II decays into $bb\bar{b}\bar{b}$ final states.

 \tikzstyle{node} = [rectangle, rounded corners, minimum width=3cm, minimum height=1cm,text centered, draw=black] \tikzstyle{arrow} = [thick,->,>=stealth]